Linear Log-Normal Attention with Unbiased Concentration: Dissecting Softmax Attention

 \begin{theorem} The variance of the attention matrix $\mb{P}^{\text{(SM)}}$ is monotonically decreasing with temperature $\tau_{\rm sm}$. \end{theorem}

 To prove this theorem, we consider the derivative of the variance with respect to the temperature and show it is always negative.
 For detailed proof, refer to \Cref{theorem:var_temp_proof_appendix}.

-According to \Cref{theorem:lambda2_var_max}, the magnitude of variability in the direction of the major principal component \(\mb{\Bar{v}}_{\text{max}}\) is equal to $\lambda_2$ which is related to the spectral gap.
-Moreover, from the \Cref{theorem:var_vs_temperature}, as temperature increases, the variance decreases, resulting in a higher spectral gap.
-However, biasing matrix $\mb{P}$ towards a particular column breaks this pattern.
+According to \Cref{theorem:lambda2_var_max}, the magnitude of variability in the direction of the major principal component \(\mb{\Bar{v}}_{\text{max}}\) is equal to $\lambda_2$, consequently, the spectral gap increases as the variability decreases.
+Together with the \Cref{theorem:var_vs_temperature}, we can conclude that the spectral gap increases with the temperature, similarly to the entropy.
+However, biasing the stochastic matrix towards a particular column also affects the variability.
 When $\mb{P}$ is biased toward a specific column, the variability within the columns decreases, resulting in a smaller value of $\lambda_2$ and a higher spectral gap, regardless of the temperature.
 Therefore, we can conclude that the spectral gap only increases with temperature when the attention matrix is unbiased.
 This phenomenon led us to refer to the spectral gap as a measure of \emph{Unbiased Attention Concentration}. \Cref{fig:roberta_spectral_gap} depicts the change in the spectral gap during training.
-In most layers, the spectral gap decreases during training, indicating improved attention concentration.
-However, in some layers, the spectral gap increases while the temperature remains constant, indicating the presence of attention bias.
-This observation suggests that the spectral gap carries additional information to entropy.
+In most layers, the spectral gap decreases during training, indicating improved AC.
+However, in some layers, the spectral gap increases while the temperature remains constant, suggesting that the attention matrix is biased.
+This observation justifies that the spectral gap carries additional information to entropy.